 Part-way through the walk, I peeled off and made my way to the viewing platform.
 On the ground.
 While I set up my tripod, the others continued on to the first cloud station, and it wasn’t long before I could hear them coming.
 One member of the group was screaming; the rest were laughing and yelling and obviously having a ball.

-You don’t need to bring a photographer along (so yes, I was actually surplus to requirements!).
-Guide Jo carried a camera, safely secured to her, and everyone has their photo taken at a dedicated section between two of the cloud stations.
+You don’t need to bring a photographer along, so yes… I was actually surplus to requirements!
+Guide Jo carried a camera (safely secured to her) and everyone has their photo taken at a dedicated section between two of the cloud stations.
 They even take a photo of the whole group, and you can purchase a souvenir of your Hollybank Treetops Adventure back at the office.

 As the group continued on their flight, I made my way back to base; all the while wishing I was a bit braver.
 But I did enjoy the walk.
 Wide, stable tracks criss-cross through the bush, and you could visit just to enjoy a BBQ in the trees.
 Eventually, as I was taking photos of the lovely daffodils, a much more subdued group also returned to base.
-The adrenalin rush was over, and they were all clearly in agreement with the Hollybank slogan: why walk when you can fly?
+The adrenaline rush was over, and they were all clearly in agreement with the Hollybank slogan: why walk when you can fly?

-Hollybank Treetops Adventure: What You Need to Know…
+Hollybank Treetops Adventure: Need to Know

-This multi-award winning tourism venture is located in the Launceston region, 20 minutes drive towards Bridport, and is open seven days.
+This multi-award winning tourism venture is located in the Launceston region, 20 minutes drive towards Bridport, and is currently open seven days.
 They do have a bus for anyone needing transport to and from Launceston, but bookings are essential.
 If you have your own wheels, you can always visit the Lilydale Tavern Bakery Cafe for a little dutch courage beforehand.
 Or you could make the five-minute trip after the flight as we did.
-Over a celebratory glass of lemonade, you can compare notes about who went the fastest and who screamed the loudest!
+Over a celebratory glass of lemonade, you can compare notes about who went the fastest and who screamed the loudest.

 You can choose to fly in the morning, afternoon or even at night.
 I would strongly recommend making a booking, as they can only take a certain number each time.
 Our group of eight was joined by a couple from Adelaide on their first ever holiday to Tasmania, so the time-slot was almost full.
 The tour goes ahead in most weather conditions, and you can hire wet-weather gear if needed.
 Even on sunny days, they suggest dressing warmly and wearing enclosed shoes.
 For obviously reasons, a skirt or dress would be a very silly option.
-Especially if you’re a bloke!!

 Children aged under thirteen can’t fly unaccompanied by a parent or guardian on tour.
 And while anyone aged from three to 80+ can join a tour during the day, apparently the night tours are limited to people aged over thirteen.
-This did NOT impress one member of our party, who is just a whisker too young.
+This did not impress one member of our party, who is just a whisker too young.
 He was already planning to return for a night tour, before he’d even taken the leap from the first of six cloud stations!

-Some of the platforms soar over 20 metres into the canopy.
+Some of the platforms soar over 20m into the canopy.
 You’d think that might be cause for some concern, but this still-twelve-year-old wasn’t phased at all.
 He had complete faith that he would love the iconic Tassie experience.
 A few of the others were quietly nervous; at least one promised screaming.
 Really loud screaming in fact, which she duly delivered.